-Elephants eat massive amounts of food — in the case of the African elephant, as much as 660 pounds¹ in a single day.
-The smaller Indian elephant eats less — but still a lot for you or me — about 330 pounds² a day (an human adult only eats about four pounds of food a day).
+What do elephants eat?
+Not surprisingly, elephants eat massive amounts of food — in the case of the African elephant, as much as 660 pounds (~300 kg) in a single day.
+The smaller Indian elephant eats less — but still a lot for you or me — a maximum of about 330 pounds (~150 kg) — an human adult only eats about four pounds of food a day.

-African elephants can drink as much as 50 gallons⁴ of water in a single day.
+African elephants can drink as much as 50 gallons (~190 liters) of water in a single day.
 Because they drink so often and so much, in the wild they are never far from water, though they may live in a variety of habitats, from thick jungle to open savannas.

 What do elephants eat in captivity?
 Their keepers (such as the mahout shown at right, feeding his elephant) may give them cabbage, lettuce, sugar cane, apples, and bananas, as well as other fruits and vegetables.
 But hay is the mainstay of a captive elephant's diet.
 And on a daily basis, elephants eat much less than the maximum amounts mentioned above.
 For example, according to the website of the National Zoo in Washington, Indian elephants eat only "125 pounds of hay, ten pounds of herbivore pellets, ten pounds of vegetables and fruits, and a few leafy branches."

 On one winter visit to the Atlanta Zoo, the author even saw Indian elephants eating Christmas trees!
 They just put their feet on the trunk, ripped the branches off and ate them whole.

 Elephants use their trunks to bring food to their mouths, ripping up grass from the ground or pulling leaves from trees.
 They also use their trunks to drink.
 They do this by sucking water part way up their trunks and then squirting it into their mouths.